mooshimango/Creative-Coding-Portfolio-/README.md

 You can view the sketch here - https://editor.p5js.org/mooshimango/sketches/eXqG64M0J

-The raw files can be found in [Mouse Disturber](https://github.com/mooshimango/Creative-Coding-Portfolio-/tree/main/Mouse%20Disturber)
+# The raw files can be found in [Mouse Disturber](https://github.com/mooshimango/Creative-Coding-Portfolio-/tree/main/Mouse%20Disturber)

+When creating this experiment, my main goal was to create something simple given

 ``` l
 let mode = 0;